 That debacle had cost Bolan's new band its electric equipment and amplification plus half its line-up (pipe-smoking guitarist Ben Cartland plus an unnamed ulcer-ridden bassist) while the resulting destitution drove Took to sell his drum kit (bought on the proceeds of a GPO clerical job.) to buy food.
 The two impoverished remnants were reduced to busking the band's set in an underpass near Hyde Park on a battered acoustic guitar and purloined bongos.
 While this new format soon proved workable enough to be kept as the long term arrangement, the band's early demos with a session bassist - immortalised on The Beginning of Doves - still follow the Rock 'n Roll style of most other era's of Marc's career.
 Tracks like Rings Of Fortune, Hot Rod Mama and Sara Crazy Child sound as if they were rough acoustic demos for T.Rex or even John's Children.

-By the time the busking act (with the help of John Peel including their live show as part and parcel of his DJing gigs) made the jump over to the club and concert stage scene, however, (as immortalised on TAG's There Was a Time CD of the 23rd September 1967 gig at the Middle Earth club) the duo had adapted their sound and style to acclimatise to their new surroundings.
+By the time the busking act (with the help of John Peel including their live show as part and parcel of his DJing gigs) made the jump over to the club and concert stage scene, however, (as immortalised on TAG's There Was a Time CD of the 23rd September 1967 gig at the Middle Earth club - see above left) the duo had adapted their sound and style to acclimatise to their new surroundings.
 Dressing the part to enhance their enchantment (the Barrett-curled Bolan in gypsy waistcoat, tap shoes and proto-New Romantic frilly shirt, Took in cape or stylish long jacket, flamboyant women's boots, shades and goatee) the twosome presented an image which captured what every doped flower-child liked to imagine themselves to be - far from the cheap-robed proto-crusty reality of your average boggie in the street.